Zhuhai City Polytechnic

-Zhuhai City Polytechnic is located in China Guangdong Province Zhuhai City Xihu Chengqu Jinwan District, at the previous Zhuhai Institute of Education, Zhuhai University of Radio and Television (Zhuhai Electric University, Zhuhai Open University), Zhuhai City Polytechnic School, Zhuhai City Finance and Trade School (Zhuhai Business School) merged in 2004, mainly for industry education.
+Zhuhai City Polytechnic is located in Xihu Chengqu Jinwan District, Zhuhai City, Guangdong Province, China, at the previous Zhuhai Institute of Education, Zhuhai University of Radio and Television (Zhuhai Electric University, Zhuhai Open University), Zhuhai City Polytechnic School, Zhuhai City Finance and Trade School (Zhuhai Business School) merged in 2004, mainly for industry education.
 There are more than 16,000 students in the school.
-The school covers an area of 360,000 square meters, construction area of 88,000 square meters.
+The school covers an area of 360,000 square meters, with a construction area of 88,000 square meters.